openvinotoolkit/open_model_zoo/demos/pedestrian_tracker_demo/README.md

 * _person-detection-retail-0013_, which is the primary detection network for finding pedestrians
 * _person-reidentification-retail-0031_, which is the network that is executed on top of the results from inference of the first network and makes reidentification of the pedestrians

-For more information about the pre-trained models, refer to the [Open Model Zoo](https://github.com/opencv/open_model_zoo/tree/master/intel_models/index.md) repository on GitHub*.
+For more information about the pre-trained models, refer to the [model documentation](../../intel_models/index.md).

 ## How It Works